EllieMakin/CompSci/DigitalElectronics/sequentialLogic.md

 ## Field Programmable Gate Arrays (FPGA)

-FPGAs are the latest type of programmable logic, consisting of an array of Configurable Logic Blocks (CLBs) surrounded by Input Output Blocks (IOBs).
-CLBs contain lookup tables (LUTs), multiplexers (MUXs), and D flip flops.
+FPGAs are the latest type of programmable logic, which are able to simulate other hardware by changing their configurations.
+They contain an array of Configurable Logic Blocks (CLBs) surrounded by Input Output Blocks (IOBs).

+### Configurable Logic Blocks (CLBs)
+CLBs are components which can be configured to simulate other logical functions.
+They contain lookup tables (LUTs), which can be programmed with logical functions (similar to using ROM for combinational logic).
+They also contain multiplexers (MUXs), and D flip flops, which allow sequential logic to be performed.
 Programmable routing channels allow CLBs to be connected to each other and to IOBs.

-# !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!